PAIR-code/lit/documentation/components.md

 types.
 LIT can be used as a replacement for the [What-If Tool](https://whatif-tool.dev), containing a similar feature set but with more extensibility.

+*   For a demo using a penguin stats dataset/binary classification task, see google3/third_party/py/lit_nlp/examples/penguin_demo.py.

 ### Images

 LIT also contains support for models with images as input features or generated